Transmission Generator Interconnections

 To initiate a transmission generator Interconnection Request (IR), a customer must submit a $15,000 application deposit (plus applicable taxes) and two completed versions of the Transmission Generator Interconnection Request Form [MS Excel, 102 KB].

-The two completed versions of the form will be:
+The two versions of the form that you'll need:

 - A PDF (signed and stamped by the project's engineer of record)